aquent/dotcms.plugins.posttool/README.md

 Post Viewtool
 =================================================
-A plugin for dotCMS that adds a viewtool that allows the front-end developer to make simple post requests like curl
+A plugin for dotCMS that adds a viewtool that allows the front-end developer to make simple post requests like curl.
+The plugin now supports The following HTTP Method Types:
+* POST
+* PUT
+* GET
+* HEAD
+* DELETE
+You can also pass a content-type to the methods to control what content type is used for the request.

 Installation
 -----